Eseohe281/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd is used to change directory ls -l is used to display current directory in long format ls -la is used Display current directory contents, including hidden files
+cd is used to change directory ls -l is used to display current directory in long format ls -la is used Display current directory contents, including hidden files ls -na is used display current directory contents numerically